gisellec60/volunteers/lib/ReadMe.md

 ## Blog

-For a deep dive into The Scheduler please checkout my blog [The Scheduler](https://dev.to/gisellec60/the-scheduler-hc7)
+For a more in depth look at The Scheduler please checkout my blog [The Scheduler](https://dev.to/gisellec60/the-scheduler-hc7)

 ## Update